nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Troubleshooting Project Setup
 **Problem: Eclipse reports compile errors after new commits are pulled from Git**<br>

-•	Reason: Eclipse fails to recognize new files that appeared due to the Git pull. <br>
+ï¿½	Reason: Eclipse fails to recognize new files that appeared due to the Git pull. <br>
-•	Solution Refresh the project in Eclipse: Right click on the project (in Eclipse package explorer), choose Gradle -> Refresh Gradle Project
+ï¿½	Solution Refresh the project in Eclipse: Right click on the project (in Eclipse package explorer), choose Gradle -> Refresh Gradle Project
 <br>

 **Problem: Eclipse reports some required libraries missing**<br>

-•	Reason: Required libraries may not have been downloaded during the project import.<br>
+ï¿½	Reason: Required libraries may not have been downloaded during the project import.<br>
-•	Solution: Run tests using Gradle once (to refresh the libraries).
+ï¿½	Solution: Run tests using Gradle once (to refresh the libraries).